vita-student-projects/Group8_RGB-based_Action_Recognition/README.md

 - For example, if the file name is S001C002P003R002A013, the label are the 3 last digits.
 Here, it is the action 13 whih corresponds to tearing up paper

 Extraction of the dataset:
 - dataset.py extracts all the frames from each video.
+- The frames are extracted with the <em>VideoCapture from OpenCV</em>
+- dataset.py returns for each video a 6 dimensions array with: the frame index, x, y, R, G and B.
+- The label is separately returned